Lahiri/azure-vm-examples/README.md

-# azure-vm-examples
+# Examples of Infrastructure as Code tools for Microsoft Azure

-This repository contains code to deploy an Azure VM with a series of different tools.
-The purpose is to show syntax and verbosity difference and help you decide what tool to adopt in your company.
+This repository contains code to deploy an Azure VM with a series of different automation tools.
+The purpose is to show syntax and verbosity difference to help you decide what tool to adopt in your company.

+**Currently included:**
+- ARM Template
+- Terraform
+- Azure Powershell
+- Azure CLI

 ## Deployment Parameters
 The VM deployed in the examples has these parameters: